nihongodera/php-mecab-documentation/README.md

 [Top](#contents)

 ### Parsing Strings
-MeCab will parse strings of Japanese text and return results in either string form or as a MeCab_Node.
-MeCab_Nodes seem a little awkward and difficult to deal with at first, but they give the user a lot of power and make parsing results a little easier.
+MeCab will parse strings of Japanese text and return results in either string form or as a MeCab\Node.
+The MeCab\Node class seems a little awkward and difficult to deal with at first, but they give the user a lot of power and make parsing results a little easier.

 #### Object Orientated
 To parse a string and get results in string form, a couple options exist.
 The first is the [parse()](#parsestring-length-output_length) method.